 In May 2014, the FASB issued new revenue recognition guidance, which will supersede nearly all existing revenue recognition guidance.
 The core principle of the guidance is that an entity should recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 To achieve the core principle, the new guidance implements a five-step process for customer contract revenue recognition.
 The guidance also requires enhanced disclosures regarding the nature, amount, timing and uncertainty of revenues and cash flows arising from contracts with customers.
-This new guidance is effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period, and early adoption is prohibited.
+This new guidance was originally to be effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period, and early adoption is prohibited.
+In April 2015, the FASB issued a one-year deferral of the effective date of this new guidance resulting in it now being effective for the Company beginning in fiscal year 2018.
 Entities can transition to the new guidance either retrospectively or as a cumulative-effect adjustment as of the date of adoption.
 Management is currently assessing the impact the new revenue recognition guidance will have on the consolidated financial statements.

-7. Acquisitions and Other Recent Business Ventures
+6. Acquisitions and Other Recent Business Ventures